fresh-minds/coding-agent-academy-software/README.md

 ## Assignments

 **Important**: Fork this repository to your own GH account before you start on anything.
 This is to avoid this repo getting cluttered with everyone's solutions.
-It is up to you to make this a public or private repo in your own account; this repo doesn't have to be a secret.

 We have structured this repo as follows: